Relintai/pandemonium_engine_docs/tutorials/step_by_step/scripting_first_script.md

 -------------

 Please create a new project to start with a clean slate.
-Your project should contain one picture: the Godot icon, which we often use for prototyping in the community.
+Your project should contain one picture: the Pandemonium icon, which we often use for prototyping in the community.

 ..
-Godot icon
+Pandemonium icon

 We need to create a Sprite node to display it in the game.
 In the Scene dock, click the Other Node button.